-London’s Mexican aficionados will already be familiar with Breddos from their popular Clerkenwell restaurant or kiosk sites at Swingers City and West End and Flat Iron Square in Bermondsey.
-At Goods Way they will be serving up more quality versions of the street food favourite for which they have become renowned, filled with vibrant fillings from Mexico, Asia and beyond.
+London’s Mexican aficionados will already be familiar with Breddos from its popular Clerkenwell restaurant or kiosk sites at Swingers City and West End and Flat Iron Square in Bermondsey.
+At Goods Way it's serving up more quality versions of the street food favourite for which it has become renowned, filled with vibrant fillings from Mexico, Asia and beyond.

-Pitching up in the Courtyard area of Goods Way, the Duck Truck is arriving from Shoreditch and no doubt bringing queues of people with it who’ve heard about its knockout duck dishes that include a duck brioche bun, crispy duck wrap and duck fat fries.
+Pitching up in the Courtyard area of Goods Way, the Duck Truck is arriving from Shoreditch to serve up its knockout duck dishes that include a duck brioche bun, crispy duck wrap and duck fat fries.
 Their focus on quality meat and tantalising flavour combinations have earnt them a well-deserved reputation in East London.